dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 culturally adjust to it.
 Determining what is considered normal is necessary in the deontic logic of legal argumentation involving the [reasonable person]().
-For socioinformational systems where disnormatization is prevalent: norms either manifest slowly, resist social consensus or are not formed in time to be relevant.
+For socioinformational systems where disnormalization is prevalent: norms either manifest slowly, resist social consensus or are not formed in time to be relevant.
-Disnormatization is not about the formation, development or obselescence of individual norms.
+Disnormalization is not about the formation, development or obselescence of individual norms.
 Instead, it concerns dynamics of norms within some realm, including legal, social or linguistic spheres.
 Is the system in such a state where it is reasonable to